What are the top 10 Health benefits of Chia Seeds?

 Additionally, you may incorporate whole chia seeds into cereal mixtures, waffles, muffins, yoghurt, porridge, smoothies and shakes.

 Whether you should soak chia seeds before eating is a question for many people.
 Chia seeds don't require soaking before consumption.
 They are safe to consume raw.
-However, soaking them causes them to "sprout," releasing the enzyme inhibitors that are employed to preserve the seed.
+However, soaking them causes them to "sprout," improves texture and digestibility and reduces choking risk.

 Many chia seed recipes offer fantastic suggestions for chia seed milk pairings.
 For instance, you may make a delectable chia seed pudding by combining chia seeds with any milk you like, such as goat milk or coconut milk.

-Chia seeds can store up to 12 times their weight in water, making them an excellent way to replace lost fluids.
+Chia seeds can absorb approximately 10–12 times their weight in water, which may help with hydration and satiety when consumed appropriately.
 Chia seeds and water can be combined to create a healthy energy drink.

 For baked products and recipes, you can also combine chia seeds with water to make an egg alternative that is suitable for vegans.